MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### Custom headers

 Sets header values for all URLs matching the specified regex pattern.
-Users can update the custom header value with valid XML to set header values for selected request URLs.
-Admins can add any number of headers in the XML.
-See [Custom headers](tools/server-properties-advanced-page-reporting-services.md#customheaders) in the **Server Properties Advanced Page** article for details.
+You can update the custom header value with valid XML to set header values for selected request URLs.
+Administrators can add any number of headers in the XML.
+For more information, see [Custom headers](tools/server-properties-advanced-page-reporting-services.md#customheaders).

 ### Transparent data encryption